A graph-theoretic approach to computing Selmer groups of elliptic curves $y^2 = x^3 + bx$ over $\mathbb{Q}(i)$: Introduction

-In section \ref{Primary-Gaussian}, we begin by analyzing the multiplicative group of primary Gaussian integers modulo $(1+i)^k$, denoted by $U_k$, for various $k$.
+In Section \ref{section-Primary-Gaussian}, we begin by analyzing the multiplicative group of primary Gaussian integers modulo $(1+i)^k$, denoted by $U_k$, for various $k$.
 These modulo classes arise when we study the local solubility conditions, and use Hensel's lemma to determine when $C_d(\Q(i)_v) \neq \emptyset$.
 Our analysis of $U_k$ is essential for uniformly describing the local solubility conditions, rather than breaking into different cases which depend on the modulo class.
-In section \ref{Primary-Gaussian}, we also review basic properties of the Gaussian quartic symbol, and describe how it relates to our description of $U_k$. \\ In section \ref{LSC-section}, we determine local solubility conditions, which describe for a fixed square-free divisor $d \mid b$ when $C_d(\KK_v)\neq \emptyset$ for each $v \mid 2b$ (see \ref{Selmer-description}).
-Proposition \ref{away-t-LSC} shows for odd $v$ that $C_d(\KK_v)\neq \emptyset$ if and only if certain conditions hold on the Gaussian quartic symbols $\LEG{b}{v}, \LEG{b/d}{v}, \LEG{b/d^2}{v}$.
-Proposition \ref{t-LSC} shows that $C_d(\KK_{1+i}) \neq \emptyset$ if and only if $d$ satisfies one of three simple equations modulo $(1+i)^7$. \\ In section \ref{Graph-theory-section}, we associate a weighted graph $G_b$ to $b$.
-To a square-free divisor $d \mid b$, we associate a partition of the vertices of $G_b$.
-We then prove that $d \in S^{(\varphi)}(E_b/\Q(i))$ if and only if certain graph-theoretic conditions hold on the partition associated to $d$. \\ We start section \ref{Linear-algebra-section} by associating to $b$ and a square-free divisor $d\mid b$ a set of vectors $Y^{(b,d)} \subset \F_2^N$ such that
+In Section \ref{section-Primary-Gaussian}, we also review basic properties of the Gaussian quartic residue symbol, and describe how it relates to our description of $U_k$. \\ In Section \ref{section-LSC}, we determine local solubility conditions, which describe for a fixed square-free divisor $d \mid 2b$ when $C_d(\KK_v)\neq \emptyset$ for each $v \mid 2b$ (see \ref{Selmer-description}).
+Proposition \ref{away-t-LSC} shows for odd $v$ that $C_d(\KK_v)\neq \emptyset$ if and only if certain conditions hold on the Gaussian quartic residue symbols $\LEG{b}{v}, \LEG{b/d}{v}, \LEG{b/d^2}{v}$.
+Proposition \ref{t-LSC} shows that $C_d(\KK_{1+i}) \neq \emptyset$ if and only if $d$ satisfies one of three simple equations modulo $(1+i)^7$. \\ In Section \ref{section-Graph-theory}, we associate a weighted, directed graph $G_b$ to $b$.
+To a square-free divisor $d \mid 2b$, we associate a partition of the vertices of $G_b$.
+We then prove that $d$ satisfies the local solubility conditions away from $v \neq 1+i$ if and only if certain graph-theoretic conditions hold on the partition associated to $d$. \\ In Section \ref{section-Linear-algebra}, we reformulate the results of Section \ref{section-Graph-theory} in terms of linear algebra.
+In particular, we construct a matrix $L_b'$ over $\F_2$, obtained by modifying the Laplacian matrix $L(G_b)$, such that \bal C_d(\Q(i)_v) \neq \emptyset \text{ for all }v \neq 1+i \iff L_b'\cdot \vec{\one}_{v\mid d} = \vecyst, \nal where the vector $\vecyst$ is independent of the odd part of $d$.
+We summarize our algorithm for computing $\SelEE$ in Theorem \ref{main-thm}, which is the main result of this article.

-if and only if the partition associated to $d$ satisfies the previously mentioned graph-theoretic conditions.
-This shows for a square-free divisor $d\mid b$ that

-However, this does not provide an efficient algorithm to compute $S^{(\varphi)}(E_b/\KK)$; we want the elements of $S^{(\varphi)}(E_b/\KK)$ to correspond to solutions of a single matrix equation (as in \cite{FJ07}), which means the matrix and output vector of this equation should be independent of $d$.
-We therefore make several modifications to $L(G_b)$ in order to construct a matrix $L_b'$, such that